Nmegha2601/activitygraph_transformer/README.md

 ```
 3. Extract I3D features.
 We used [this](https://github.com/piergiaj/pytorch-i3d) to extract the features for each of the dataset in `.npy` format.
 Place the extracted features in `data/thumos/i3d_feats`

 4. Run the code using the following command.
 This will start training a model on the dataset.
 The checkpoints and training log will be saved in an automatically created directory `output`.
+To reproduce the results, use the hyperparameters mentioned in the Appendix section of the paper.

 ```
 bash run_scripts/run_agt.sh